Your data, your rules: how Crispy handles LinkedIn data

 When we built Crispy, we asked: what if you always stayed in control?

 This isn't just a privacy feature.
 It's an architectural decision that puts you in control.
-Managed mode means features work out of the box.
-BYOS means full data ownership and portability - take your data and leave anytime.
-Stateless mode means zero data processing, no DPA needed, nothing to breach.
+Managed storage means the features work out of the box, while you keep full ownership and portability - take your data and leave anytime.
+For teams with specific data residency or ownership requirements, enterprise deployment options are available.
+Just talk to us.

-For AI agents, this flexibility is powerful.
-In managed mode, your agent can reference past conversations, track campaign progress, and use Unibox to manage all messages in one place.
-In BYOS mode, agents write directly to your infrastructure.
-In stateless mode, agents bring their own memory and call Crispy for real-time LinkedIn data on demand.
+For AI agents, this matters.
+With managed storage, your agent can reference past conversations, track campaign progress, and use Unibox to manage all messages in one place - without trapping your data on someone else's servers forever.

 The only things we always store are operational necessities: your API key hash (not the key itself), your subscription status, and usage counts for rate limiting.
-LinkedIn credentials are never stored in any mode.
+LinkedIn credentials are never stored.

-We believe this is the future of SaaS integrations: flexible data ownership where you choose the tradeoff between convenience and control.
+We believe this is the future of SaaS integrations: real data ownership where convenience never costs you control.
 Your data, your rules.

 Related articles